David Galeano Olivera

-David Abdón Galeano Olivera (born February 18, 1961 in Asunción) is a Paraguayan linguist, anthropologist, philologist, translator, and educator.
-He is also the president and founder of the Lyceum of Guarani Language and Culture.
+David Abdón Galeano Olivera (born February 18, 1961, in Asunción) is a Paraguayan linguist, anthropologist, philologist, translator, and educator.
+He is also the president and founder of the Guarani Language and Culture Athenaeum, and one of the initiators of the Guarani version of Wikipedia.
+In 2017, he ventured into science communication as a columnist for the portal Ciencia del Sur.

 Background

 Dr. Olivera studied at Gral.
 Bernardino Caballero College in Asunción in 1979.
-He received his bachelor's degree in Guarani at the Universidad Nacional de Asunción in 1985, and earned doctorates in the following specialties: Linguistics and Philology of Guarani (in 1998–1999), Methodology of Research (2000), University Didactics (1994–1995), and Common Linguistics (1987).
+He received his bachelor's degree in Guarani at the Universidad Nacional de Asunción in 1985.
+He earned doctorates in the following specialties: Linguistics and Philology of Guarani (in 1998–1999), Methodology of Research (2000), University Didactics (1994–1995), and Common Linguistics (1987).
 At Ntra.
 Sra. de la Asunción Catholic University he became a Doctor of Anthropology (1988) and International Anthropology and Ethnology (1991).

 Work at university

 Dr. Olivera is a professor at Universidad Nacional de Asunción and teaches Philosophy (philology of Guarani), Medicine, Poli-technology, Nature, and Exact Sciences.
-He is the head of the department of Anthropology, Research Methodology, Sociology and Spanish.
+He is the head of the Anthropology, Research Methodology, Sociology and Spanish department.